dechamps/FlexASIO/README.md

 FlexASIO welcomes feedback.
 Feel free to [file an issue][] in the [GitHub issue tracker][], if there isn't one already.

-When asking for help, it is strongly recommended to produce a log (see above) while the problem is occurring, and attach it to your report.
-The output of [`FlexASIOTest`][test], along with its [log output][logging], might also help.
+When asking for help, it is strongly recommended to [produce a log][logging] while the problem is occurring, and attach it to your report.
+The output of [`FlexASIOTest`][test], along with its log output, might also help.

 [ASIO]: http://en.wikipedia.org/wiki/Audio_Stream_Input/Output
 [ASIO2KS]: http://www.asio2ks.de/